With introduction of the 2nd-generation Kindle Oasis, all major players in the ebook business offer now waterproof e-readers.

 Want to learn more about e-readers?
 Here are the recent posts:

-- Book lovers, you will enjoy these Black Friday 2017 deals from Barnes & Noble
+- You can’t miss these Cyber Monday 2017 deals from Barnes & Noble

 Want even more?
 Check out all articles in this topic: E-readers.